-This single-serving chocolate peanut butter buckwheat bowl is a super filling way to start the day!
-No mushy breakfast porridge here, the buckwheat makes these bowls wonderfully chewy.
+This single-serving chocolate peanut butter buckwheat bowl is a chewy and filling way to start the day!
+Get the recipe now.

 Anyone remember Reeses Puff Cereal?
 When I think back to my childhood, I have a hard time recalling shows that I use to watch, but I do remember all the cereal and toy commercials on Nickelodeon.